zhengjie2002/tp/docs/DeveloperGuide.md

 #### Overall logic

+The main code flow of `SGSafe`, our main class is as follows:
+1. Print welcome message using `Display`
+2. Initialize CaseManager with saved info from `data.txt` if it exists through `Storage`
+3. Read user input from System.in
+4. Parse user input using `Parser` and `Validator` to obtain a `Command` object that contains the information necessary to execute the specific command
+5. Execute user command
+6. Until the command is to exit the program, repeat steps 3 to 5
+7. Save the updated list of commands to `data.txt` using `Storage`
+8. Print exit message using `Display`

+#### Overall sequence diagram
+This is the overall sequence diagram, that will be elaborated more on in detail later.
+It describes the rough workflow of our app.
+Likewise, the abstract class `Command` mentioned here is meant to be a specific command, depending on what the user input is.

 ![Overall Sequence Diagram](images/SequenceDiagramGenericCombined.png)

-The main code flow is as follows:
-1. Print welcome message
-2. Initialize CaseManager with saved info from `data.txt` if it exists
-3. Read user input from System.in
-4. Parse user input to obtain a Command object that contains the information necessary to execute the command
-5. execute user command
-6. until the command is to exit the program, repeat steps 3 to 5
-7. Save the updated list of commands to `data.txt`
-8. Print exit message
+---

 ### UI Component